 - For the career digital artist

-ImagineFX bills itself as the number one magazine in the world for digital artists, and it’s true!
-For years, it’s been the crown jewel of the digital art industry, featuring workshops, tutorials, artist bios, and more.
-It’s not uncommon to get exclusive access to custom brushes or assets with a new issue, as well as discounts on software and hardware for drawing.
+ImagineFX bills itself as the number-one magazine in the world for digital artists, and it’s true!
+For years, it’s been the best magazine in the digital art industry, featuring workshops, tutorials, artist bios, and more.
+It’s not uncommon to get exclusive access to custom brushes or assets with a new issue and discounts on software and hardware for drawing.

 They feature a variety of digital artists, from sci-fi to concept art and beyond.
 In addition to the plentiful tutorials and guides they provide, the editors at ImagineFX also make it a point to include advice for navigating the industry and tips on your portfolio.